Lockheed wins U.S. Air Force deal for radar threat simulators

-PARIS (Reuters) - Lockheed Martin Corp (LMT.N) said on Wednesday it had won a $104 million (82.36 million pounds) U.S. Air Force contract to develop, produce and field a threat simulator to train combat aircrews to recognise and deal with rapidly evolving threats, such as surface-to-air missiles.
+PARIS (Reuters) - Lockheed Martin Corp (LMT.N) said on Wednesday it had won a $104 million U.S. Air Force contract to develop, produce and field a threat simulator to train combat aircrews to recognize and deal with rapidly evolving threats, such as surface-to-air missiles.

-Tim Cahill, vice president of air and missile defence systems for Lockheed, said a number of other countries had already expressed interest in the Advanced Radar Threat System Variant 2, and talks could begin soon on possible sales.

 Cahill did not estimate the volume of possible future sales, but potential buyers included all countries that plan to operate the stealthy F-35 fighter jet in coming years.